redis/redis-om-node/README.md

 ```

 ### Finding and returning only the first item
-If you have an index created, you can also search and return the first entry in the repository:
+If you have an index created, you can also search and return the first entry that matches the search.

 ```javascript
 let firstAlbum = await repository.search().return.first();